All Episodes

 And sadly, there are a lot of misguided Republicans who look at it the same way.

-There's a voter registration opportunity.
+There's a voter registration opportunity, amnesty.

 We need to elect people to federal office who will take that Arizona law, make it a federal law, apply it in every state and town and city in this country.

-Don't have time to play the audio, but Jan Brewer, the governor Just said, it's important to remind everybody that today, absolutely, the federal government got relief from the courts to not do their job.
+Don't have time to play the audio, but Jan Brewer, the governor, just said it's important to remind everybody that today, absolutely, the federal government got relief from the courts to not do their job.

 And that means that now they've got this temporary injunction.